What You Need to Know About Weight Loss Surgery

 Gastric bypass surgery, Lap-Band surgery and the gastric sleeve procedure are the three most widely practiced types of weight loss surgery.

-During gastric bypass surgery, the weight loss surgeon staples the smaller, upper part of the stomach, separating it from the rest of the stomach.
+During gastric bypass surgery, the surgeon staples the smaller, upper part of the stomach, separating it from the rest of the stomach.
 The net result is that the amount of food you can eat is reduced.
 The small intestine is rerouted and connected to the smaller stomach pouch.

 In Lap-Band surgery, the surgeon places a silicone rubber band around the top of your stomach; this creates a very small stomach pouch.
 When you eat, you feel full very quickly.
 Food slowly flows from the smaller pouch into the lower part of the stomach and then into the rest of the digestive tract.